mewa/terrascript/README.md

 Terrascript parses `.tfrb` files, executes ruby code and outputs `.tf` files.

+Simply invoke `tfsc` with your usual Terraform arguments and enjoy the automation.

 # Usage

 The overall structure is as shown below: